-All students registered for a module are expected to attend all classes, take mid-term and final examinations, and complete all required coursework and extended essays.
+All students registered for a module are expected to attend all classes, take mid-term and final examinations, and complete all required academic work and extended essays.
 Final examinations and due dates for final essays will be in the last two days of each session.
 Instructors may not administer examinations early or late, nor may they promise make-up examinations, or allow late submission of work.
 If a student is absent from the final examination for documented and very serious medical or personal reasons, they may submit evidence to the Mitigating Evidence Committee to be allowed to make up work.
-If a student fails a module they may be offered the opportunity to submit additional work as a 'resit'.
+If a student fails a module they may be offered the opportunity to submit additional work as a ‘resit’.
 This is discretionary, and both grades will appear on your final transcript.

 A student who neglects academic work, is inadequately prepared, or disrupts classes with inappropriate behaviour will be required to withdraw, in which circumstance no fees will be refunded.
-All work submitted to meet module requirements is expected to be the student's own work, and a student found guilty of academic dishonesty will be subject to disciplinary action.
-For more detail on assessment policy and procedures, please refer to the International Summer School Students' handbook, which you will receive before you arrive.
+All work submitted to meet module requirements is expected to be the student’s own work, and a student found guilty of academic dishonesty will be subject to disciplinary action.
+For more detail on assessment policy and procedures, please refer to the International Summer School Students’ Handbook, which you will receive before you arrive.

-Transcripts will be mailed by mid October.
+Transcripts will be mailed by mid-October.
 Students must clear any debts to the University of Sussex before their transcript will be issued.

 Students who are not EEA nationals, or who will not be staying in the UK more than 6 months, are required to have health insurance to cover any medical costs.

 The University will use all reasonable endeavours to deliver modules in accordance with the descriptions set out in this guide.
 However, the University keeps its modules under review with the aim of enhancing quality.
 Some changes may therefore be made to the form or content of modules described in this guide.